JuliaPoo/juliapoo.github.io/_posts/2022-12-15-homomorphism-illustrated.md

 ## Isomorphism Theorems Visualised

 Alright let's put this intuition to good use!
 We'll first start simple and visualise some Isomorphism Theorems.
-Here's the _Third Isomorphism Theorem_ visualised:
+Here's the Third Isomorphism Theorem visualised:

-> _Third Isomorphism Theorem_:
+> Third Isomorphism Theorem:
 > Let $G$ be a group and let $H$ and $K$ be normal subgroups of $G$ with $H \le K$.
 Then $K/H \trianglelefteq G/H$ and $(G/H)/(K/H) \cong G/K$.
 >
 > <center style="filter:invert(100%)">
 > <img style="width:calc(min(100%, 900px));" src="/assets/posts/2022-12-15-homomorphism-illustrated/third-iso-slice.png">
 > </center>

-Now recall that above, the _Butterfly Lemma_, when visualised with the lattice, looks pretty complicated.
-With our new visuals, the simplicity of the _Butterfly Lemma_ becomes obvious:
+Now recall that above, the Butterfly Lemma, when visualised with the lattice, looks pretty complicated.
+With our new visuals, the simplicity of the Butterfly Lemma becomes obvious:

-> _Butterfly Lemma_:
+> Butterfly Lemma:
 >
 > Let $G$ be a group with subgroups $A$ and $C$.
 Suppose $B \triangleleft A$ and $D \triangleleft C$ are normal subgroups.
 Then
 >